 The test is really simple, standing on one foot, holding to something with your hands for support you will perform single-leg calf raises.
 How many?
 About 5-8 quality reps will do.
 Quality means that with each rep your ankles are able to lift your body weight in a controlled manner, with a good range of motion( so that you remain almost entirely on the ball of your foot), and coming down your heel is lightly touching the ground.

 Because here is a matter of strength more than mobility, the best exercises for improving your plantar flexion are really simple yet very effective at doing so.
 I will list 3 of them down below:

 1. Standing calf raises

-Stand with you feet shoulder width apart, hold on to something with your hands for support.
-Now perform a calf raises on both on your feet, hold for 2-4 seconds and come down.
-You can repeat this for sets of 10-15 reps, 2-3 sets a couple times a week.
+Stand with your feet shoulder-width apart, hold on to something with your hands for support.
+Now perform a calf raises on both of your feet, hold for 2-4 seconds and come down.
+You can repeat this for sets of 10-15 reps, 2-3 sets a couple of times a week.

 2. One-legged calf raises eccentrics

 Perform a calf raise and then, remaining on the balls of your feet, lift one foot up in the air, standing on just the other.
 Now slowly lower yourself down on only that leg.
-Do 8-12 reps/leg, for 2-3 sets a couple times a week.
+Do 8-12 reps/leg, for 2-3 sets a couple of times a week.

 3. Tippy-toe walking

 This is a fantastic but so simple way to improve your calf strength.
-Just walk on the balls of your feet, trying to mantain that position for how long you can until they start burning like crazy.
-You can do it for time or for distance, your choice, a couple times a week.
+Just walk on the balls of your feet, trying to maintain that position for how long you can until they start burning like crazy.
+You can do it for time or for distance, your choice, a couple of times a week.

 Eversion and Inversion